Gathering and Submitting Letters of Recommendation

 (Guidelines for pre-OT, PT, and PA students)

-IMPORTANT: Most pre-OT, PT, and PA students should NOT use recommendation services, including the HPPLC service.
+IMPORTANT: Most pre-OT, PT, and PA students should NOT use recommendation services, including Interfolio.
 Letter of recommendation services are generally not compatible with OT, PT, or PA application process, and many of these programs prefer or require that you follow other procedures.

 This page will help you understand the process of gathering and submitting letters of recommendation.
 Here, we also provide lots of tips, suggestions, and steps to help you manage things in a way which can increase your level of organization and timeliness, minimize your stress, and help you facilitate communication with those writing your letters.
 (For the purposes of the application, the terms letters of recommendation, letters of reference, or simply recommendations or references, all refer to the same thing.)